anjalim00/CCl_project/README.md

     d.
 In password section, click on Get Password.

     e.
-Here, Browse and select the Key Pair file we downloaded in the preious step in .pem format.
+Here, Browse and select the Key Pair file we downloaded in the previous step in .pem format.
 Click on Decrypt Password.
-You will redirected to the previous page and will see the password.
+You will be redirected to the previous page and will see the password.

     f.
 Open the .rdp file now.
 Click on Connect in the pop-up.
 You will be asked to enter password for Administrator user.
 Copy the Decrypted password from the console and past in the dialogue box and connect to the RDP client.
 Click on Yes if another pop-up appears.